Showing posts sorted by relevance for query fodder. Sort by date Show all posts

 Cannon Fodder

 I've just stumbled upon a nifty program for Cannon Fodder.
-It's an intro that offers various cheats like infinite ammo and level select and was created by "Dr D" from The Casualty Dept. I've copied it over to my Atari ST and it works like a charm!
-Now, I'm not really bothered about the infinite ammo/men but being able to start on any level is superb so opens up this game.
-Highly recommended for those playing the floppy disk version - enjoy!! :-)
+It's an intro that offers various cheats like infinite ammo and level select and was created by "Dr D" from The Casualty Dept. I've copied it to my Atari ST and it works like a charm!
+Now, I'm not bothered about the infinite ammo/men but being able to start on any level is superb & opens up the game.
+Highly recommended for those playing via floppy disk - enjoy!! :-)

 Thursday, January 28, 2016